-This Lucky Charms Marshmallow Ice Cream is a cereal milk flavored vanilla ice cream layered with the marshmallow fluff and Lucky Charms marshmallows.
-It’s gooey, sweet and all together magical.
+This Lucky Charms Marshmallow Ice Cream recipe is a cereal milk flavored homemade vanilla ice cream that is layered with marshmallow fluff and Lucky Charms marshmallows.
+It’s a gooey, sweet and an all together magical dessert!

 If you follow me on Instagram, you might have seen that I spent my time separating my box of Lucky Charms into marshmallows and cereal.
 What I noticed is that the ratio of cereal to marshmallow needs some serious attention.
 Although I don’t mind the cereal without the marshmallow, when I pour a cup of Lucky Charms I expect to get some nice colorful charms in my cereal.
 When I actually separated them out, I was shocked at how few marshmallows there were!
 Thankfully there was plenty for this ice cream.

 Can I tell you that I prefer to eat my cereal from a coffee mug instead of a bowl?
 I don’t like to have to dig around my bowl to find my cereal and I prefer a small amount of milk to my cereal, so a coffee mug is perfect!